Brunas/HomeAutomation/doc/Sonoff Mini 3.6.0 to Tasmota.md

 	2. URL: http://<*IP of your device*>:8081/zeroconf/ota_unlock
 	3. Body: <code>{"data": {}}</code>
 	4. You might need to add Header **Content-Type** with value **application/json**
-	5. Press SEND
+	5. Press **SEND**
 	6. You should get status code *200*
+	7. Optionally for curiousity you could retry *info* query to check if *otaUnlock* value now is *true*
 7. Sonoff's flashing tool should see your device now!
 8. Since Tasmota binary names have changed, download Tasmota-lite.bin from https://github.com/arendst/Tasmota/releases and flash it according to instructions everywhere on the Internet.
+Just the WiFi AP name is **TASMOTA_XXXX** and not sonoff_XXX.